-Past resource estimations at Bradshaw Deposit were completed using Voronoi polygons with the nearest neighbor (NN) grade estimation method (Trinder, 2011).
+Earlier resource estimations at Bradshaw Deposit were completed using Voronoi polygons with the nearest neighbor (NN) grade estimation method (Trinder, 2011).
 This method assigns an average gold grade to a polygon whose extents are limited by the spacing of drill holes, and are of a uniform width that is equal to the drill hole intersection width.
 The local gold grade is calculated as the average gold assay value over the intersection width and applied to the entire polygon.
 Each polygon is supported by a single drill hole intercept, and as many gold assays as there are within the intersection (at least two in the case of the Bradshaw Deposit).

 In comparison to other methods such as the inverse distance method (INV), or kriging (KR), the NN method is known to estimate gold grade with uninfluenced samples, whereas the INV method produces a bulls-eye or target pattern, where the gold grade diminishes with distance from the sample.
+Kriging was considered unreliable to use for this deposit due to the unstable variograms that were produced.
 Kriging has the effect of suppressing the expression of higher grade intersections by averaging the grade down using many samples, producing low average grades.